IgniteUI/indigo-design-docfx/en/components/button.md

 ## Layout Template

-Raised, Outlined, Flat and Floating Action Buttons support flexible icon and label templating achievable by setting the elements you want to hide to ~No Symbol from the overrides panel.
+Raised, Outlined, Flat, and Floating Action Buttons support flexible icon and label templating.
+In Sketch, the smart layout rules applied allow the layout to adjust accordingly when you set the elements you want to hide to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.
+Also, the stacks allow you to change the label and icon positions at design time simply by dragging one of them to the left or right of the button visual.

 <img class="responsive-img" src="../images/button_templates.png" srcset="../images/button_templates@2x.png 2x" />